TAC 2020-One Toronto is pleased to feature three plenary presentations by prominent Canadian and International technical experts in their fields.

 Hatch Chairman (2017-present) and Chief Executive Officer (2012-present), John Bianchini, has enjoyed an over 30-year engineering career with Hatch where he has excelled at leadership roles that combined technical, project and management positions.
 He is an accomplished process engineer, a seasoned project manager, and an experienced global business leader.
 As Chairman and CEO, John represents a team of more than 9,000 employees located in 45 offices on six continents, with capital projects under management totaling more than $30 billion dollars.
 John takes a keen interest in the development and mentoring of young engineers and is known as motivational leader in the Canadian engineering community.
 John holds a Bachelor of Applied Science from the University of Toronto (1985), is a member of Professional Engineers Ontario, and is active in both the Canadian Institute of Mining, Metallurgy & Petroleum and the Canadian Society of Chemical Engineers.
 In 2011, he was named a Fellow of the Canadian Academy of Engineering.

-Transit Development and Expansion in Canada and the Greater Toronto Area
+Transit Development and Expansion Growing Below the Ground

-As Chief Executive Officer & President at Metrolinx, Phil Verster oversees a team committed to transforming transportation in Ontario’s Greater Golden Horseshoe area.
+As President and CEO at Metrolinx, Phil Verster oversees a team committed to transforming transportation in Ontario’s Greater Golden Horseshoe.
 Prior to joining Metrolinx, Phil managed train operations, infrastructure builds and infrastructure management for passenger rail systems in England, Scotland and Ireland.
-He began his career in his native South Africa in the electricity sector and went on to spend several years in the UK at Bombardier Rail and at Irish Rail.
-In 2011, Phil joined Britain’s Network Rail where he managed the second largest route in the system.
-He then ran Scotland’s ScotRail passenger rail service, and served as Managing Director of Network Rail’s East West Railway.
-Phil joined Metrolinx in October 2017.
-His comprehensive knowledge and extensive transit background has equipped him with the necessary tools Metrolinx requires to continue working towards delivering an integrated, regional transportation system that will serve the needs of residents and businesses for years to come.
+Phil joined Metrolinx in October 2017 and is leading the Metrolinx organization in delivering an integrated, regional transportation system that will serve the needs of residents and businesses for years to come.